 The Patient Assistance Program is designed for the most vulnerable patients with significant financial hardship.

+All applications must be submitted online.
 Please click the button below to begin the process.

 Patient Assistance Program – Quick Links:

 American Transplant Foundation’s Patient Assistance Program is designed to provide lifesaving monetary assistance for the most vulnerable patients with significant financial hardship.
 By offering grants to living donors and transplant recipients, the Foundation aims to help those who need it most.
 Our goal is to provide support so they won’t be in a financial trouble after giving the Gift of Life.

 By working closely with transplant centers, the Foundation takes case referrals and requests and, based upon funds availability and patient eligibility, will provide assistance to those most in need.
 This is the only program of its kind that is available nationwide that provides emergency financial assistance grants to transplant recipients and living organ donors, regardless of their legal status.

 The Patient Assistance Program is funded entirely with individual donations.
 Many of our volunteers go the “extra mile” to raise funds, and it is our responsibility to ensure that we help those families who need it the most.

 Grants are one-time, up to $500 for transplant recipients and up to $1,000 for living donors, and are awarded to patients in two categories: